cds-snc/gcds-docs/src/en/start-to-use/index.md

 ---
-title: Get started
+title: Start to use
-translationKey: getstarted
+translationKey: startusing
 layout: 'layouts/base.njk'
 eleventyNavigation:
-  key: getstartedEN
+  key: startusingEN
-  title: Get started
+  title: Start to use
   locale: en
   order: 2
 date: 'git Last Modified'
 ---

-# Get started
+# Start to use

 Whether you’re designing or building in code, get started using GC Design System.